The Song of Songs

 (WZ to DJ) 3 “Like an apple tree among the trees of the forest, so is my dear one among the sons (referring to the other Lords of Light, the B’nai Or).
 His shade I have passionately desired, and there I have sat down, and his fruit has been sweet to my palate.
 4 He brought me into the house of wine, and his banner over me was love.
 5 Do YOU people refresh me with cakes of raisins, sustain me with apples; for I am lovesick. (the sweets of this world are cheap imitations of divine love.)
-6 His left hand is under my head; and his right hand—it embraces me.
+6 His left hand is under my head, and his right hand—it embraces me.

 (The fallen Sophia speaks.)

-(SOP describing LL to DJ) 8 “The sound of my dear one!
+(PS describing LL to DJ) 8 “The sound of my dear one!
 Look!
 This one is coming, climbing upon the mountains, leaping upon the hills.
 9 My dear one is resembling a gazelle or the young of the stags.
 Look!
 This one is standing behind our wall, gazing through the windows, glancing through the lattices.
 (She is describing the approach of the Lord of Light who came for her rescue, descending into the framework of material reality.)

 13 As for the fig tree, it has gained a mature color for its early figs; and the vines are abloom, they have given [their] fragrance.
 (The time of your imprisonment is passed.)
 Rise up, come, O girl companion of mine, my beautiful one, and come away.
 14 O my dove in the retreats of the crag, in the concealed place of the steep way, show me your form, let me hear your voice, for your voice is pleasurable and your form is comely.’”
 (Oh Wisdom in exile, now you can step out of your fallen state for you are once again filled with Light.)

-15 “Do YOU people grab hold of the foxes for us, the little foxes that are making spoil of the vineyards, as our vineyards are abloom.”
+15 “Do you people grab hold of the foxes for us, the little foxes that are making spoil of the vineyards, as our vineyards are abloom.”
 (Will you Daughters of Jerusalem help to keep the Archons and Self Serving Ego Gods at bay, to help protect the treasure of the inner Light?)

 Song of Solomon Chapter 3

-(SOP to DJ describing what it was like when she was in a fallen state) 1 “On my bed during the nights I have sought the one whom my soul has loved.
+(PS to DJ describing what it was like when she was in a fallen state) 1 “On my bed during the nights I have sought the one whom my soul has loved.
 I sought him, but I did not find him.
 2 Let me rise up, please, and go round about in the city; in the streets and in the public squares let me seek the one whom my soul has loved.
 I sought him, but I did not find him.

 4 Hardly had I passed on from them until I found the one whom my soul has loved.
 I grabbed hold of him, and I would not let go of him, until I had brought him into my mother’s house (a return to the Higher Sophia, the Holy Spirit) and into the interior room (Pleroma) of her that had been pregnant with me.